 How to register as a self-employed sole trader or freelancer

-A step-by-step guide on how to register as self-employed - including all the forms, documents, and contacts you'll need
+A step-by-step guide on how to register as self-employed - including all the forms, documents, and contacts you'll need for your self employed registration

 - National Insurance number